 Täby Kiropraktor klinik has relocated.
 Sue and Björn have closed their practice in ‘Storstugan’ at Täby Centrum.
 Björn will not be working with patients.
-Sue has moved to Arninge centrum to focus her practice on infants, children, adolescents and pregnant patients.
+Sue has moved to Arninge centrum and is focusing her practice on infants, children, adolescents and pregnant patients.
+Hitta Hit

 Different types of musculoskeletal problems among children show up at different ages.
 Specialist education in pediatric musculoskeletal health gives a different perspective on the types of problems presenting in childhood.
 Among infants we see inconsolable crying as one indication of a biomechanical problem.
 With advanced pediatric education one gains skills in recognizing serious medical problems which require referral out for medical treatment.
 Asymmetry such as torticollis, plagiocephaly or scoliosis all have biomechanical components which are commonly treated by chiropractors with advanced education in the treatment of children.
 The toddler may have issues more so with how they walk and move around.
 In childhood, neck pain, headaches and headache syndromes become more common.
 These are more prevalent now with the increase in screen time with suboptimal ergonomics and the load of the head on the neck.
 These types of problems become compounded with increasing age as the load of screen time and school work increases.
 With age and increasing participation in sports we see a range of sports injuries which can be devastating for the developing athlete.